No One Reads My Blog – 10 Practical And Simple Solutions

 8. Add headings

-Headings give structure to your article, as well as help readers navigate if they skim through your article.
+Headings give structure to your article and help readers navigate if they skim through it.

 They are also very helpful to Google, which likes logical headings when indexing your post.
 But they are not just bold words.